akul-star/ASIC/README.md

 ![Netlist](https://github.com/akul-star/ASIC/assets/75561390/971321c4-9a6c-43c9-a692-a27ba3d822d1)
 ---

-We can give the command **show** to get a graphical cersion of logic it has realized.
+We can give the command **show** to get a graphical version of logic the synthesizer has realized.

 ![show](https://github.com/akul-star/ASIC/assets/75561390/9416a5a8-b21e-41f1-96eb-64f4ad3a309b)
 ---